 Of important note, Vinalhaven - North Haven is also a town of artists.
 Vinalhaven - North Haven has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Vinalhaven - North Haven’s character.

-Telecommuters are a relatively large percentage of the workforce: 18.87% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Vinalhaven - North Haven telecommute to their jobs.
+Overall, about 18.87% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Vinalhaven - North Haven has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Vinalhaven - North Haven has few renters and college students.
 But the biggest reason it is quieter in Vinalhaven - North Haven than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Vinalhaven - North Haven may be for you.

-Vinalhaven - North Haven is one of the most well-educated cities in the nation.
-48.31% of adults in Vinalhaven - North Haven have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The citizens of Vinalhaven - North Haven are among the most well-educated in the nation: 48.31% of adults in Vinalhaven - North Haven have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Vinalhaven - North Haven in 2022 was $59,064, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $236,256 for a family of four.
 However, Vinalhaven - North Haven contains both very wealthy and poor people as well.